Italian Sorrento Lemons

 The Sorrento got its namesake from the town, Sorrento, a small town in Campania, southern Italy where it was cultivated from an earlier variety, the Femminello Ovale.
 In November of 2000 the lemons of Sorrento earned their own IGP recognition (Protected Geographical Indication), similar to the prestigious AOC designation for cheeses.
 This lemon grows particularly well on steep and sloped terraces, perfectly suited to the terrain of Rancho del Sol, in Jamul, California where the greatest number of organic Sorrento lemon trees can be found growing outside of Italy.
 Sorrento lemon groves help the environment by preserving the stability of the soil.

 Restaurants currently purchasing this product as an ingredient for their menu.

-Someone spotted Italian Sorrento Lemons using the Specialty Produce app for iPhone and Android.
+People have spotted Italian Sorrento Lemons using the Specialty Produce app for iPhone and Android.